 Tesla Motors has its own website for selling products and dealing with interested customers.
 In the United States, to maximise brand exposure, several galleries and stores are put up at shopping malls.
 This is how Tesla's marketing strategies have facilitated gaining brand value.

 The company believes in a direct to customer sales approach through its service centres and stores.
+When it comes to their Tesla Motors marketing strategy, they have a unique approach.
 The Tesla Motors manufacturing centre is in Fremont, situated in California.
 Other manufacturing plants are spread far and wide, like Giga Factory 1 in Nevada and Giga Factory 2 in Buffalo, New York.
 The Tesla R&D departments are in Athens, Greece.

 Tesla Motors' primary aim was to target wealthy buyers, making a conscious decision to seize the larger markets.
 The buyers in the market were more interested in high-quality products with advanced technology regardless of their cost, because they could easily afford such products.